Maggie’s Mini Morning Dose

 HOUSTON -- Good morning, Houston!
-Morning Dose's Maggie Flecknoe helps you start your week off right with the latest weather forecast, traffic and all the news you need to know going into Sept.
-18, 2017.
+Morning Dose's Maggie Flecknoe helps you start this Tuesday off right with the latest weather forecast, traffic and all the news you need to know going into Sept.
+19, 2017.

 Maggie’s Mini Morning Dose